telerik/ui-for-aspnet-core-examples/README.md

 1. Browse and Install the **Telerik.UI.for.AspNet.Core** NuGet package.

+> Visual Studio sometimes caches the NuGet packages and they should be cleared.
+In order to do this, open the **Tools > NuGet Package Manager > Package Manager Settings** menu command, then select **Clear All NuGet Cache(s)**.

+> If an error is present in the Package Manager and a reference to the deleted source is still standing, оpen the NuGet Package Feed and remove the reference manually.

 For more information on how to add the private Telerik NuGet feed and install the package refer to the [NuGet Install in ASP.NET Core article](https://docs.telerik.com/aspnet-core/getting-started/installation/nuget-install)

 ## Additional Example Notes